-Unless you're eating a sugared-up, ground fine, instant oatmeal for breakfast every day, and not balancing out those 32 grams of carbs with an equal amount of protein -- say, a half a dozen eggs, or five slices of Canadian bacon.
-Then it's very little exaggeration at all.
+Unless you’re eating a sugared-up instant oatmeal, and not balancing out those 32 grams of carbs with an equal amount of protein — say, a half a dozen eggs, or five slices of Canadian bacon.
+Then it’s very little exaggeration at all.

 I have a very personal reason for being so passionate about this.

-My mom had/has Type 2 Diabetes, which some studies suggest doubles one's chances of developing Alzheimer's.
-Which my mom also has.
+My mom had Type 2 Diabetes, which some studies suggest doubles one’s chances of developing Alzheimer’s.
+Which my mom also developed.

-For years she followed the low-fat diet recommended by the Diabetes Association: a bowl of oatmeal, wheat toast, orange juice and coffee.
-And she took her blood sugar medicine as prescribed.
+For years she followed the low-fat diet recommended by the American Heart Association and the Diabetes Association.
+Her breakfast was usually a bowl of oatmeal, wheat toast with a spray of fake butter, fruit, and black coffee.